chris-belcher/electrum-personal-server/README.md

 ## How To

+#### Quick start on a Debian/Ubuntu machine with a running Bitcoin full or pruned node
+1. Download the [latest release](https://github.com/chris-belcher/electrum-personal-server/releases) of Electrum Personal Server.
+(Not the Windows version, the "Source code" zip or tar.gz.)
+1. Extract the compressed file
+1. Enter the directory
+1. `cp config.ini_sample config.ini`
+1. Edit the config.ini file:
+    1. Add bitcoind back-end RPC auth information
+    1. Add wallet master public keys for your wallets
+1. Install the server to your home directory with `pip3 install --user .`
+1. Make sure `~/local/bin` is in your $PATH (`echo $PATH`).
+If not, add it:
+   `echo 'PATH=$HOME/.local/bin:$PATH' >> ~/.profile`, logout, and log in again
+1. Run the server: `electrum-personal-server config.ini`
+1. Start your Electrum wallet: `electrum --oneserver --server localhost:50002:s`.

+#### Installation notes

 * If you dont already have them, download and install Bitcoin Core version 0.17 or higher.
 Make sure you
   [verify the digital signatures](https://bitcoin.stackexchange.com/questions/50185/how-to-verify-bitcoin-core-release-signing-keys)